Configuration file

 Directory for the database and web server assets.

-This location should have fast read/write speeds, ideally in local storage.
+This location should have fast read/write speeds, ideally in local storage on the web server.

-This location does not need to be sharerd with the SLURM nodes.
+This location does not need to be shared with the SLURM nodes.

 localDir = '/home/streamPYP/web'